 Created a wireless sensor's application for fire detection using real dataset of weather measurements.
 Proposed a novel way to fuse and codify data.

 Among the results of this work, I have published 1 conference paper.

 Developed machine-learning assisted techniques to predict users' QoE based on network's KPIs.
-Among the results of this work, I have 1 conference paper in submission.
+Among the results of this work, 1 conference paper has been accepted for publication.